vsbabu/cronicle/README.md

 ## Todo

-* Fix the "Yet to Run" marker on the UI - it is overly convoluted
+* [ ] Fix the "Yet to Run" marker on the UI - it is overly convoluted.
-* relying on guid isn't quite secure unless you've access limited to intranet.
-  At least add basic auth.
+* [X] Security - add guid as a header variable so that it doesn't have to be passed via path.
+* [X] Gradle - mark versions of dependencies so that I don't need to fix this when latest versions of deps are not backward compatible.
+* [ ] Security - add basic auth at least.
-* move schedule future to an api and call it on cron status changed event or created
+* [ ] Move schedule future to an api and call it on cron status changed event or created
-* job cleaner only does timeout and not run marking
-* Fix long running logic
-* UI fixes; add/edit/delete; auto refresh; backbone.js